Skip to main content

 Share

-Cavanagh Communities says it is proceeding in its purchase of land next to the Gillies Grove old growth forest in Arnprior to build a new neighbourhood.
+Cavanagh Communities has announced it is finalizing the purchase of 20 acres of land next to the Gillies Grove forest in Arnprior to build a new neighbourhood.

 The sale of land has been under heavy scrutiny by the community group, Save The Grove Again, which aims to protect the sanctity of the forest, dedicated as a national historic site.